hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 If you are only evaluating the tool for yourself, use the questions to help you think about whether there are topics where you need to dig deeper.
 You may want the evaluation process to be quite quick - just good enough.

-If you are evaluating for a team, take time to think about the *Who?* and *Context?* heuristic questions.
+If you are evaluating for a team, take time to think about the *Who?* and *Context?* heuristic questions, and consider that they may have different answers to H01 *``Why?''*.

 You will probably cover the questions in the generic order.
 You might not do the activities yourself, but you may want to find out if your tool supplier has those UX activities in place.